maastrichtlawtech/law3027-advanced-legal-analytics/README.md

 * Machine Learning with Legal Texts
 * Natural Language Processing for Legal Texts
 * Semantic Analysis of Legal Texts
+* Large Language Models and Their Applications In Law

 ### Course objectives